Korean Serum Ingredients Guide for Beginners: How to Choose the Right Formula

 What is the best Korean serum ingredient for beginners?

-Can I use more than one serum in a K-beauty routine?
+Can I use more than one serum in the same routine?

-How long does it take to see results from a serum?
+How long does a serum take to show results?

 Sources